Cheese & Wine Hampers: Things To Include

 - Hentley Farm Sparkling White pairs nicely with citrus fruits like oranges.
 It's the perfect way to celebrate the warmer weather.

 - Penfold's Cellar Reserve Viognier is the perfect winter white and pairs well with apricots, oranges and mangoes.

 If you don’t want to risk squashed fruit in your hamper, why not try adding a condiment like the Barossa Relish Tonic and Pear Paste or the Beerenberg Quince Paste?

 Send A Cheese And Wine Hamper To Their Door

 Have you run out of time to DIY the perfect gift hamper or can’t get to the Barossa to experience their great products?
-Edible Blooms proudly supports local, and we value connecting our customers to local products like the Barossa cheeses and wines in our hampers.
+Edible Blooms proudly supports local, and we value connecting our customers to regional products like the Barossa cheeses and wines in our hampers.
 The Barossa Wine and Cheese Gift Hamper and the Luxury Cheese Hamper each include cheese and wine favourites from the Barossa region.

 You can also get the hamper delivered straight to your special someone - distance isn’t an issue, regardless of if they’re in isolation or live in a state with border restrictions.
 Next-Day delivery is free over $120 if you order by 4 pm EST the business day before your preferred delivery date.